-A dutch oven is such a useful and versatile kitchen tool.
-It is perfect for making soups and stews, for making sautées and simmers, roasting, frying, and most importantly, it makes a wonderful loaf of bread.
+A Dutch oven is such a useful and versatile kitchen tool.
+It is perfect for making soups and stews, sautées and simmers, roasting, and frying!
+But most importantly, it makes a wonderful loaf of bread.

-While the brand Le Creuset is perhaps the best-known maker of quality dutch ovens, I simply couldn’t justify their prices.
-Thankfully, I managed to score my new favorite kitchen tool from La Tramontina for under $70!
-I’ve enjoyed their products before, finding them sturdy and solid, as well as aesthetically pleasing.
+While the brand Le Creuset is perhaps the best-known maker of quality Dutch ovens, I simply couldn’t justify their prices with my budget.
+Thankfully, I scored my new favorite kitchen tool from La Tramontina for under $70!
+I’ve enjoyed their products before, finding them sturdy, solid, and aesthetically pleasing.

-Bread baking is something that I’ve dabbled in ever since I was a toddler, covered in flour, and kneading tiny pieces of dough in my Nana’s kitchen as she turned out lovely loaves for family dinners.
-Unfortunately, I haven’t practiced my bread baking skills as often as I might wish, because I’m busy with a full-time job and distracted by a toddler once my work computer is turned off.
+Bread baking is something that I’ve dabbled in ever since I was a toddler, covered in flour, kneading tiny pieces of dough in my Nana’s kitchen as she turned out lovely loaves for family dinners.
+Unfortunately, I haven’t practiced my bread-baking skills as often as I might wish, because I’m busy with a full-time job and distracted by a toddler once my work computer is turned off!

-As I researched recipes to try, I realized that most people who use dutch ovens seem to lean towards no-knead bread.
+As I researched recipes to try, I realized that most people who use Dutch ovens seem to lean towards no-knead bread.
 These bread recipes take minimal effort and thrive on neglect – the perfect technique for me.
-All of the ingredients are mixed together in one bowl, which is then ignored overnight.
+All ingredients are mixed together in one bowl, which is then ignored overnight.
 There’s a bit of work before you ignore it again, and then it is baked.